Written By VDCI Team

 • The rotors of a helicopter can actually serve as a means to ‘push’ the product down into the spray zone.

 • Ability to turn quickly and maneuver within urban environments that contain many physical structures.
-This is extremely meaningful in combatting the primary vector of Zika virus, the Aedes aegypti.
+This is extremely meaningful in combating the primary vector of Zika virus, the Aedes aegypti.

 As a result of the above, VDCI was able to target and treat 4 square miles where there was an increased risk of Zika virus transmission.
 The mission was completed in six hours when there were very few residents outside.